raspberrypi/documentation/configuration/config-txt.md

 #### sdtv_mode

-Defines the TV standard used for composite video output over the yellow RCA jack; the default value is `0`.
+The `sdtv_mode` command defines the TV standard used for composite video output over the yellow RCA jack; the default value is `0`.

 | sdtv_mode | result |
 | --- | --- |